 : In evaluating a pool of nearly 41,000 applications, our committee views the essay as the most personal component.
 As a writing sample it serves many purposes in the review process:

 o Who You Are.
 The essay provides insight into the applicant as a person and should be self-reflective and have a clear voice.
 We want to get to know you better and determine if you are a good match for our community.

 o How Well You Write.
 The essay should be well written and free of grammatical errors, typos and other mistakes.
 It should demonstrate that you are ready to produce college level composition.
-At Fordham, writing and communication skills are considered essential and our cornerstone Eloquentia Perfecta courses are directed at developing these skills.
+At Fordham, writing and communication skills are considered essential, and our cornerstone Eloquentia Perfecta courses are directed at developing these skills.

 o Do You Think Critically?
-You will be given a series of essay prompts to choose from in the application.
+You will be given a series of essay prompts from which to choose from in the application.
 How you answer the questions and the logic of your composition is an indicator of your readiness to engage in complex analysis and argument at the college level.